 Vice Chair of AIAA Space Architecture Technical Committee (SATC)

-- Born the same year as NASA, Brent Sherwood has 28 years of professional experience in the civil and commercial space industry.
+- Born the same year as NASA, Brent Sherwood has 30 years of professional experience in the civil and commercial space industry.
 Since childhood he has aimed to build cities on the Moon.
 He received a B.A. in liberal arts from Yale, a Master of Architecture from the Yale School of Architecture, and an M.S. in aerospace engineering at the University of Maryland as a NASA Graduate Student Researchers Fellow.
 At the Boeing Company for 17 years, he led teams in concept engineering for human planetary exploration, space station manufacturing engineering, Sea Launch program development, and commercial and space science business development.
 Currently at the Jet Propulsion Laboratory (JPL) since 2005, he is Program Manager for solar system science mission formulation.
-He served on NASA’s Human Exploration Framework Team, is active in the International Academy of Astronautics and a senior member of the American Institute of Aeronautics and Astronautics, where he serves on the Space Architecture Technical Committee.
-He has published and presented over 45 papers on the exploration, development, and settlement of space; and co-edited the AIAA book Out of This World: The New Field of Space Architecture.
+He served on NASA’s Human Exploration Framework Team, is active in the International Academy of Astronautics and a senior member of the American Institute of Aeronautics and Astronautics, where he is Chair of the Space Architecture Technical Committee for the 5/2018 – 4/2020 term.
+He has published and presented over 50 papers on the exploration, development, and settlement of space; and co–edited the AIAA book Out of This World: The New Field of Space Architecture.

 Back to Member’s Directory here.